 Browning is herself a product of CRS.
 She grew up in nearby Kosciusko and first went to CRS as an 8-year-old camper.
 She returned as a camper for five summers and then began working as a counselor.
 This summer will mark her 23rd at CRS.
 She has been director of the camp for seven years.
 What kept her coming back?

 “Its impact on me,” she says.
 “It had an impact on my life as a kid.”

 How do you measure the impact of Christian camp?

 “It’s tough to put that in quantifiable terms,” Browning admits.
 “But the kids come back again and again.
 And we get to hear their stories.
 We get letters, sometimes years later.
 We hear from their parents what a difference it’s made.
 Those personal stories – that’s how we measure the impact of a week at camp where Christ is lifted up and kids are challenged to follow Him.”

-Editor’s Note: For more information on French Camp Academy and Camp of the Rising Son 2015 dates and registration, visit campoftherisingson.com or call 662-547-6169.
+Editor’s Note: This blog is an updated version that had been previously posted on The Stand.
+For more information on French Camp Academy and Camp of the Rising Son 2021 dates and registration, visit campoftherisingson.com or call 662-547-6169.
 To search for a Christian camp nearer your home, contact Christian Camp & Conference Association (ccca.org, or call toll free 888-922-2287).